apathetic-tools/python-schema/DECISIONS.md

 - Inline color formatting for terminals.
 - Simpler test injection and patching for trace output.

-This approach fit the project's early ethos of *“small, inspectable, and standalone.”*
+This approach fit the project's early ethos of *"small, inspectable, and standalone."*

 ### Options Considered